Buns and Guns

 Buns and Guns was a fast-food restaurant in Sfeir, a southern suburb of Beirut, Lebanon.
-The restaurant's theme was military decor, fake assault rifles, and camouflage netting, as well as recorded gunfire sounds.
+It stood out for its war-themed concept, featuring military-style decorations, imitation weapons, camouflage nets, and background audio mimicking gunfire.
 The dishes were served with names of "rocket-propelled grenade" (chicken on a skewer) and other names like Kalashnikov, Dragunov, Viper, and B52.
 Their motto was "A sandwich can kill you."

+In mid-2009, the restaurant had closed and been sold to another owner who opened under the name; "Shoot" with a sports-theme.